Rudolf Leuckart

-Karl Georg Friedrich Rudolf Leuckart (7 October 1822 – 22 February 1898) was a German zoologist born in Helmstedt.
-He was a pioneer of parasitology research and was widely known for developing a series of illustrated wall charts for use in zoology instruction.
+Karl Georg Friedrich Rudolf Leuckart (7 October 1822 – 6 February 1898) was a German zoologist and a professor at the University of Giessen and then at Leipzig.
+He was a pioneer of parasitology research and established the field through a two-volume work on the parasites of humans.
+He has been called the "father of parasitology".
+He published a two-volume work on the parasites of humans.
+He helped identify the life history of Trichinella and helped manage trichinosis.
+He was also known for developing a series of illustrated wall charts for use in zoology instruction.
 He was a nephew to naturalist Friedrich Sigismund Leuckart (1794–1843).
+His son Rudolf Leuckart became a chemist but died young.